Complete POS Hardware Buyer’s Guide

-Here are the all basics you need to get started, and nothing more.
-With some POS’s, some of these components are combined (for example, the credit card terminal might also print receipts).
+Here are all the basics you need for a solid countertop POS.
+With some POSs, some of these components are combined (for example, the credit card terminal might also print receipts).

-The word “cash register” has a slightly different meaning these days, and with new-school cloud POS systems, the “cash” part is usually dropped off, as the “register“ usually consists only of a computer or touch-screen tablet PC with an enclosure.
-Most registers only need an operating system and a computer of some kind to run your POS software on.
+The word “cash register” has a slightly different meaning these days, and with modern cloud POS systems, the “cash” part is usually dropped off, as the “register“ usually consists only of a computer or touch-screen tablet PC with an enclosure.
+Most registers only need an operating system and a computer of some kind to run the POS software on.
 Depending on which POS system you choose, this piece of register hardware will probably be a laptop or an iPad.
-You will need one computer/tablet per register.
+Some systems, such as Lightspeed Retail, let you choose from a laptop or iPad register.

 Credit Card Terminal

-Ideally, your card reader will be EMV-compliant, meaning it accepts chip-card payments, and will accept contactless NFC payments (mobile payments) as well.
+Ideally, your card reader will be EMV-compliant, meaning it can accept chip-card payments, and will also accept contactless NFC payments (mobile payments) as well.
 Many credit card terminals also print receipts.

 For quick, high-volume receipt printing, a thermal receipt printer is usually a good choice, though hot environments, such as a food truck, might use an impact printer.
 The printer may be either wired (Ethernet) or wireless (Bluetooth) and you’ll need one per register.

-Barcode Scanner (Paired with Label Printer and Labels)
+Barcode Scanner (Paired with Label Printer & Labels)

 In just about any retail setup, you will require a barcode scanner so you can scan items to ring them up.
 The scanner typically pairs with a label printer, which, though not technically a piece of “POS hardware,” is still essential to your POS, as are any additional scanners you may need to use for inventory purposes.